euroargodev/argopy/docs/data_quality_control.rst

 - :meth:`Dataset.argo.filter_scalib_pres`: to filter variables according to OWC salinity calibration software requirements.
 This filter modifies pressure, temperature and salinity related variables of the dataset.

 - :meth:`Dataset.argo.groupby_pressure_bins`: to sub-sampled measurements by pressure bins.
 This is an excellent alternative to the :meth:`Dataset.argo.interp_std_levels` to avoid interpolation and preserve values of raw measurements while at the same time aligning measurements along approximately similar pressure levels (depending on the size of the bins).
+See more description at here: :ref:`Pressure levels: Group-by bins`.

 Running the calibration
 ^^^^^^^^^^^^^^^^^^^^^^^